Four Essential Questions to Ask After the Trump Jr. Email Revelations

 By now, you’ve seen the jaw-dropping June 2016 emails between Donald Trump Jr. and acquaintance Rob Goldstone, where 1) Goldstone promised “high level and sensitive information” from the Russian government, 2) Trump Jr. gladly accepted a meeting about it, and 3) Trump Jr. forwarded the email exchange (entitled “Russia — Clinton — private and confidential”) to the campaign’s Paul Manafort and Jared Kushner before their eventual June 9 meeting.
 And the emails raise four big questions:

-As NBC’s Ken Dilanian reports, current and former U.S. intelligence officials believe the Kremlin-connected lawyer Donald Trump Jr., Paul Manafort, and Jared Kushner met with was a “dangle” -- to gauge interest for future information or assistance.
+As NBC’s Ken Dilanian reports, current and former U.S. intelligence officials believe the Kremlin-connected lawyer Trump Jr., Paul Manafort, and Jared Kushner met with was a “dangle” — to gauge interest for future information or assistance.
 So did any other meetings take place?
-Speaking with Fox News’ Sean Hannity last night, Donald Trump Jr. didn’t close the door to the possibly of other meetings.
-“I don’t even know, I've probably met with other people from Russia -- not in the context of actual, a formalized meeting or anything like that, because why would I?”
+Speaking with Fox News’ Sean Hannity last night, Trump Jr. didn’t close the door to the possibly of other meetings.
+“I don’t even know, I've probably met with other people from Russia — not in the context of actual, a formalized meeting or anything like that, because why would I?”

 2. Did the Trump campaign have advanced knowledge of the WikiLeaks dump on Clinton in the last month of the 2016 campaign?

-Remember, arguably the most significant Russian intervention in the 2016 race was the hacking of Clinton Campaign Chair John Podesta’s emails — and their release via WikiLeaks.
-Given Trump’s son’s desire to get damaging information on Clinton (“If it’s what you say, I love it”), and given how then-candidate Trump actively campaigned on the WikiLeaks revelations (“Boy, I love reading WikiLeaks”), did anyone on Team Trump coordinate — or have a heads up about — on the Podesta emails?
+Remember, arguably the most significant Russian intervention in the 2016 race was the hacking of Clinton campaign chair John Podesta’s emails — and their release via WikiLeaks.
+Given Trump’s son’s desire to get damaging information on Clinton (“If it’s what you say, I love it”), and given how then-candidate Trump actively campaigned on the WikiLeaks revelations (“Boy, I love reading WikiLeaks”), did anyone on Team Trump coordinate — or have a heads-up — on the Podesta emails?
 Don’t forget: Longtime Trump adviser Roger Stone boasted about his backchannel communications with WikiLeaks’ Julian Assange.

 3. Did Trump himself ever receive Russian-related information?